khoslak/Order-Microservice/README.md

-# Order-Microservice
+# Order-Microservice application

 A **Spring Boot microservice** that provides RESTful endpoints for managing orders.
 This project demonstrates a platform-ready service with **OpenAPI documentation**, **Swagger UI**, and standard Spring Boot architecture.

 ---